 Premier Clark was elected on a platform that included a promise to stand up for B.C. against risky oil tanker projects.
 So the question is: will Premier Clark keep her promise or will she cave to pressure from Ottawa, Alberta and Big Oil?

 First, join with allies to lay the groundwork in every corner of the province so we’re ready and confident we could gather the necessary signatures.
 That’s already happening.
-Together, we will only move on to the second step if Prime Minister Harper’s cabinet approves Enbridge’s proposal and Premier Clark betrays her promise to British Columbians by signing the necessary provincial permits.
+Together, we will only move on to the second step if Premier Clark betrays her promise to British Columbians and approves these unwanted crude oil pipeline and tanker projects.

 Our plan is audacious and we’ll need some serious political muscle to pull it off.
 That means having dedicated people on every street corner, in every coffee shop, at every community event.